GRANTS & SCHOLARSHIPS

-Applicants should be IEA members in good standing and be willing to maintain membership for one year following a grant or scholarship.
-Each grant or scholarship recipient must be willing to submit a written report of the residency, project, or conference.
+Applicants should be IEA members in good standing and be willing to maintain membership for one year following following a grant.
+Each grant recipient must be willing to submit a written report of the residency or project.

 For further information email: firstname.lastname@example.org